 Real property deductions are only available for real improvements and does not include the value of the land.
 Abatement is only for the increase in assessed value which means it cannot be applied to the value of existing structures.
 Activities eligible for abatement include the construction of new structures, additions to existing structures, and the remodel or repair of a structure that results in an increase in assessed value.
 Deductions for real property can be approved for a period up to 10 years, during which, new taxes are phased in.
 Only in the first year is 100% of the increase in assessed value abated.

 Personal property abatements are for equipment or machinery used for the production, manufacturing, fabrication, assembly, or processing of other personal property.
 In addition, equipment used for research and development, information technology systems and on site logistical equipment are eligible for abatement.
 Used equipment can qualify for abatement if not previously used and taxed in Indiana.
 Like the real property abatement, deductions for personal property can be granted for a period of up to 10 years.

 The Allen County economic development staff uses a point system to objectively evaluate applications for ERA designation and determine a recommendation for the abatement period.
 The Allen County Council or appropriate fiscal body makes the final determination.

-Through professional service agreements, the Allen County economic development staff administers the county's tax abatement program for the cities of New Haven and Woodburn, and the towns of Grabill, Huntertown, and Monroeville.
+Besides providing administrative services for Allen County Council for tax abatement requests for economic development projects in unincorporated area of the county, the Allen County economic development staff administers tax abatement programs for the cities of New Haven and Woodburn, and the towns of Grabill, Huntertown, and Monroeville.
 The City of Fort Wayne has its own economic development staff that administers its tax abatement program within its corporate boundaries.

 Company representatives interested in applying for ERA designation are encouraged to contact the economic development staff to discuss their project and determine its eligibility.
 The Allen County Tax Abatement Policy can be found here.